eduardokuhn/eth_wallet_app/README.md

 I may have ended up implementing some patterns wrong, so don't be 100% oriented in the development method applied in this project, as this is the first app I developed with jetpack compose.

 # APK
-To use the app in your mobile device, you can download the APK file [APK File link](/app-release.apk), which is in the main repository.
+To use the app in your mobile device, you can download the [APK file](/app-release.apk), which is in the main repository.

 # Screenshots
 <img src="/frontend/screenshots/HomeScreen.png" width="11%"></img>